MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-webstore.md

    </gupdate>
    ```

+   For more information, see [Auto-update extensions in Microsoft Edge - Microsoft Edge Development]().

 8. Upload the completed XML file to a location where it can be downloaded from, noting the URL.
 This URL will be needed when you install the extension using a group policy.
 (See [Distribute a privately hosted extension](#distribute-a-privately-hosted-extension).

    > [!IMPORTANT]